BabylonJS/Documentation/content/toolsAndResources/assetLibraries/proceduralTexturesLibrary/marble.md

 ## Using the Marble procedural texture

 Marble procedural texture can be found here:

 - Normal: [Normal](https://cdn.babylonjs.com/proceduralTexturesLibrary/babylon.marbleProceduralTexture.js)
 - Minified : [Minified](https://cdn.babylonjs.com/proceduralTexturesLibrary/babylon.marbleProceduralTexture.min.js)

+> ⚠️ WARNING: The CDN should not be used in production environments.
+Please use self-hosting for production.

 A demo can be found here:  <Playground id="#HS1SK#4" title="Marble Procedural Texture Demo" description="Marble Procedural Texture Demo"/>